-Human and Disasters closely related, and their impact on social values is interactive.
-Understanding and respecting the importance of social values in disaster situations helps promote the resilience and sustainability of societies.
+Community interest in and demand for a safe society for humans, disasters, and peace of mind are increasing more rapidly.
+From this perspective, Humans and Disasters are closely related, and their impact on social values is interactive.
+The data on these things shows that understanding and respecting the importance of social values in disaster situations helps promote the resilience and sustainability of societies.

 Detail with a we recommend that potential authors review recent issues to determine whether their paper is appropriate to the journal.